 Last year I did a Cold Mountain book vs movie which is also directed by Minghella and has Jude Law and Philip Seymour Hoffman.
 This is also the third Highsmith book vs movie episode I have done!
-I have a video for Deep Water (which is my favorite Highsmith book so far) and Carol.
+I have a video for Deep Water movie (which is my favorite Highsmith book so far) and Carol book vs movie.

 Highsmith isn’t a favorite author of mine, and even though I like her books I never find myself getting fully immersed in them.
 I was the most invested in Deep Water and as I said that one is definitely my favorite and I would recommend it.
 Ripley though I found interesting, but it was lacking the suspense I think it needed.
 Tom Ripley is a fascinating character so that helped me keep interest.
 Throughout the book though is seemed like things happened too easily for Tom and I kept waiting for his actions to catch up to him but that never happens.